Pistol Bags

 The Surefire vs Streamlight activation switch debate has been going on for years and years.

-Personal preference for me is neither of the including tape switches.
+My personal preference is neither of the tape switches.
 I usually upgrade my Surefire M600 tape switch to the SR07, yes it’s expensive but it’s worth it to me.

 Streamlight vs Surefire activation Switches